Inedo/inedo-docs/Content/proget/overview.md

 ## Step 5: Connect to Tools (e.g. Visual Studio)

 Now that you've created a feed, you can use other ProGet features such as license detection or vulnerability scanning.

+To see why license detection is important, see [How to Avoid Costly Lawsuits from Unexpected NuGet License Agreements](https://blog.inedo.com/nuget/avoid-nuget-license-lawsuits/) on our blog.

 You can also connect ProGet to Visual Studio as a Package Manager by following the on-screen instructions or reading ["HOWTO: Proxy Packages from NuGet.org in Visual Studio or CLI](/docs/proget/feeds/nuget/howto-nuget-publish).